sampersand/mviz/README.md

 Valid bytes (which differ between encodings, see below) are then matched against patterns as described in `How it works`.
 However, "invalid bytes" (for example `\xC3` in UTF-8) are handled specially:

-By default, these bytes have their hex values printed out (but this can be changed, e.g. with `--invalid=delete`), along with a different "standout" pattern than normal escapes (by default, a red background).
+By default, these bytes have their hex values printed out (but this can be changed, e.g. with `--invalid-action=delete`), along with a different "standout" pattern than normal escapes (by default, a red background).
 If any invalid bytes are encountered during an execution, and `--malformed-error` is set (which it is by default), the program will exit with a non-zero exit code at the end.

 You can get a list of all the supported encodings via `--list-encodings`.
 Non-ASCII-compliant encodings, such as `UTF-16`, aren't supported (as they drastically complicate character matching logic).